 This is Cowboy Camp David.
 He says the camp started just after the storm, when a man named David brought a barbecue pit and a camper and started cooking.
 “And then volunteers kept coming and the camp grew and together, it’s huge now,” Garcia adds.

 Even after Harvey made landfall, people are still coming here to eat.
-The storm destroyed or damaged about eighty percent Port Aransas’s 800-some homes.
-Garcia says many residents kitchens are inaccessible or out of commission, making the camp a staple in this recovery period.
+The storm destroyed or damaged about eighty percent of Port Aransas’s approximately 800 homes.
+Garcia says many residents' kitchens are inaccessible or out of commission, making the camp a staple in this recovery period.

 He’s standing over a flat top grill with a mound of pulled pork.

 “It was cooked and donated by a group of individuals called Roughnecks and Rednecks.
 I don’t know where they’re from -- around here somewhere.
 They showed up with three hundred pounds this morning,” he says.

 The pork is put into a tray and taken to a serving station with sausage, vegetables and bottled water.
 More volunteers plate food for people in line.
 Javier Garcia says just about all this food is donated.